netzgestaltung/sandbox-restrict-user-enumeration/README.md

 ## How to install
 In your `/wp-content/` directory create a folder `mu-plugins` if it's not allready there.
-Upload the files to this folder.
+Upload the files to this new directory.
 No further activation neccesarry.

 ## Updates?
 Same as install.